obruehl/barcelonajs.org/contents/_code/content.markdown

----
-title: BarcelonaJS 2014 Code of Conduct forked from: JSConf EU 2012
+# BarcelonaJS 2014 Code of Conduct
----

-# Code of Conduct

 All attendees, speakers, sponsors and volunteers at BarcelonaJS are required to agree with the following code of conduct.
 Organizers will enforce this code throughout the event.
 We are expecting coorporation from all participants to help ensuring a safe environment for everybody.